 - Chi dovrebbe sottoporsi a una valutazione diagnostica del disturbo dello spettro autistico (ASD)?

 Individui di qualsiasi et? e livello di funzionamento possono essere valutati se loro o i loro genitori sono preoccupati che potrebbero mostrare segni e sintomi di ASD.

 - Cosa comporta una valutazione diagnostica?

 A diagnostic assessment involves a detailed parent interview, during which the individual’s history of social behavior, language and communication, and interests and behavior are discussed.
 This is generally followed by an IQ test to determine intellectual strengths and weaknesses.
 Our licensed child psychologist will then administer the ADOS (Autism Diagnostic Observation Schedule), which is a semi-structured evaluation of characteristics of Autism Spectrum Disorder (ASD).
 Language testing and a school observation may also be conducted as part of the evaluation.
 Once these steps are completed, our specialist will meet with you to discuss the results and provide recommendations.

 - Quanto dura una valutazione?

 A diagnostic assessment can be completed over the course of two to three office visits, each one to two hours in duration.
 For adults, an evaluation can often be completed during one day.

 - Cosa succede dopo il completamento della valutazione?

-Doctor Kessler compiles the results into a confidential report.
+Our licensed child psychologist compiles the results into a confidential report.
 This report can be shared with anyone of the parent’s choosing.
 The report will also include recommendations for treatment.